-Total hours successfully Minimum GPA
+Total hours successfully completed Minimum GPA

-completed

 1 - 30 credit hours 1.75

 31+ credit hours 2.00

 \ includes hours transferred from other institutions.

 Students on academic probation will be restricted to a thirteen credit hour course load.
 They will be required to enrol in the course, Study Methods (GE 102).